AfterShip/aftership-sdk-nodejs/CONTRIBUTING.md

 - Submit a feature request

 All code submissions will be reviewed and tested by the team, and those that meet a high bar for both quality and design/roadmap appropriateness will be merged into the source.
 Be sure to follow the existing structure when adding new files/folders.

+All code should follow `ESLint` with Airbnb style and error-free when run through `npm run lint`.

 If you encounter any bugs with the library please file an issue in the [Issues](https://github.com/AfterShip/aftership-sdk-nodejs/issues) section of the project.